-- Auto mode - The Network Camera automatically removes the filter by judging the level of ambient light. - Day mode - In day mode, the Network Camera switches on the IR cut filter at all times to block infrared light from reaching the sensor so that the colors will not be distorted. - Night mode - In night mode, the Network Camera switches off the IR cut filter at all times for the sensor to accept infrared light, thus helping to improve low light sensitivity. - Synchronize with digital input - The Network Camera automatically removes the IR cut filter when a Digital Input is triggerred. - Schedule mode - The Network Camera switches between day mode and night mode based on a specified schedule.
+In day mode, the Network Camera switches on the IR cut filter at all times to block infrared light from reaching the sensor so that the colors will not be distorted.

+■ Night mode

+In night mode, the Network Camera switches off the IR cut filter at all times for the sensor to accept infrared light, thus helping to improve low light sensitivity.

+■ Synchronize with digital input

+The Network Camera automatically removes the IR cut filter when a Digital Input is triggerred.
+For example, the digital input can come from a housing that is equipped with IR illumination and control circuits such as VIVOTEK's AM-214.

+■ Schedule mode

+The Network Camera switches between day mode and night mode based on a specified schedule.
 Enter the start and end time for day mode.
 Note that the time format is [hh:mm] and is expressed in 24-hour clock time.
 By default, the start and end time of day mode are set to 07:00 and 18:00.